Charlotte Lewis (artist): Large-scale indoor murals

-Lewis created the African American panel for the "We Speak" traveling mural project, which was an artistic response to the five-hundredth anniversary of Columbus’s arrival in the Western hemisphere.
+Lewis created the African American panel for the "We Speak" traveling mural project, which was an artistic response to the five-hundredth anniversary of Columbus's arrival in the Western hemisphere.
 The project used fourteen portable panels to illustrate "that deep historical cultural traditions can flourish despite repression."
 Lewis painted one of the fourteen panels and named it Mama Africa (1992).

 In another large-scale indoor wall painting, Lewis again made a statement about her Black community and African heritage.
-The large and vibrant yellow, blue, green, and red painting, Children of Humanity (1995), was created to inspire a strong relationship between the community’s youth, elders, and authority figures.
+The large and vibrant yellow, blue, green, and red painting, Children of Humanity (1995), was created to inspire a strong relationship between the community's youth, elders, and authority figures.
 It was produced with the assistance of elders from the Northeast Multicultural Senior Center who helped paint the frame.
 The work is designed to give the community's youth a sense of ancestral pride.
 In the painting, Black children jump rope and play clapping and string games.
 Other Black figures dance, repair a bicycle, and play a drum.
 In keeping with the theme of promoting racial pride by referring to African heritage, Lewis depicts the figures surrounded by small Ghanaian adinkra symbols.
 In Ghana, adinkra are symbols that represent life principles and truths.

 Textiles

-Lewis invited fellow artist Adriene Cruz to exhibit with her at a future Graystone Gallery show scheduled for May of 1992.
+Lewis invited fellow artist Adriene Cruz to exhibit with her at a future Graystone Gallery show scheduled for May 1992.
 In preparation, the two artists made several retreats to the home and arts center of a friend, Roho Shinda, in Yakima, Washington.
 Cruz recalls the time as magical: “We worked outside until the sun went down and continued inside until the sun came up again.
 We were children discovering something new every day and our work was forever changed from that experience.”
 During this time Lewis created her first “fabric painting,” the vibrantly colored triptych Isis, (1992), permanently on display at the North Portland branch of Multnomah County Library.
 Lewis denotes the lone figure with the title of the piece, the Egyptian goddess Isis.
 She depicts the goddess as a Black woman and gives her wings, as she surfs on the back of a crocodile.
 Again, Lewis uses her art to claim African ancestry that long precedes slavery as a way to build Black pride.
 And by using strips of cloth rather than paint, Lewis made the feminist statement that materials historically associated with women can be made into fine art.

-Lewis’s work is decorated with other symbols of ancient Egypt, including the scarab beetle and the ankh.
+Lewis's work is decorated with other symbols of ancient Egypt, including the scarab beetle and the ankh.
 According to Cruz, Lewis had a strong interest in “ancient civilizations and Egypt in particular.”

 Other quilts that Lewis completed pay tribute to Harriet Tubman and Marcus Garvey.
 Lewis credited her grandmother's quilt work as the foundation for her textile work.
 Although Lewis made quilts for family and friends, she said she did not recognize the importance of her quilt work until later in her own life.